 Insurance covenants have become a fixture in the modern VC term sheet.
 For founders, they are both a risk and an opportunity.
 By understanding what investors look for and preparing early, you can turn these clauses into a source of confidence rather than anxiety.
 The best founders use insurance covenants to demonstrate operational maturity, protect their boards, and negotiate for better terms.

 Make insurance a core part of your fundraising strategy, and you’ll be better positioned to close deals quickly, retain control, and scale with confidence.
-You’ll stand out in a crowded market with Qubit Capital fundraising assistance services.
-Connect Today!
+You’ll stand out in a crowded market our insurance startup financing services.
+Schedule a call with Qubit Capital to review your term sheet insurance covenants.

 Key Takeaways